leoyu037/docker_tutorial/README.md

 - Kill (or stop) the container when you are done.

-> So to recap, we now have a working instance of Elasticsearch running with seed
+> So to recap, we created a working instance of Elasticsearch running with seed
 > data that can be used for development, and we didn't have to install
 > Elasticsearch in our local development environment (yay for clean development
 > environments!).
 We also have an easy way to start and stop our Elasticsearch